cypress-io/cypress-docker-images/included/README.md

 ## Debug

-If you want to see the [Cypress debug logs](https://on.cypress.io/debugging#Print-DEBUG-logs) during the run, pass environment variable `DEBUG`:
+If you want to see the [Cypress debug logs](https://on.cypress.io/troubleshooting#Print-DEBUG-logs) during the run, pass the environment variable setting `DEBUG=cypress:*`:

 ```text
 $ docker run -it -v $PWD:/e2e -w /e2e -e DEBUG=cypress:* cypress/included:13.10.0